Edwin R. McNeill: Early life and education

 Edwin Jr. was employed as a teacher in Monona County's Ashton Township in 1900.
 He received a bachelor's degree from the University of Minnesota in 1905, then earned a degree in law from Chicago-Kent College of Law.
 On September 3, 1913, he married Louise Clark.
 Edwin and Louise had no children.
 The couple moved to Pawnee County, Oklahoma in 1916.
 When the U.S. became involved with World War I, Edwin was named chairman of the Pawnee County Draft Board.
-His wife was appointed chairmwoman of the Military Relief Committee.
+His wife was appointed chairwoman of the Military Relief Committee.

 Career in law

 Edwin ran for, and was elected to, two terms as judge for the Pawnee and Tulsa County District, serving from 1923 to 1931.
 During his tenure, he helped establish the Pawnee County Law Library and set up a policy allowing visitors and out-of-town lawyers to use it without charge.
+In 1923 he was assigned to Redfearn v.
+American Central Insurance Company, an action in Tulsa riot race.
 In 1931, he was appointed as Justice of the Oklahoma Supreme Court, serving through 1937.
 From 1934 to 1936, he served as chief justice.